barnesyard/TargetsGame/README.md

 # Summary
 This is a console app that I am creating to practice writing code but here are the intentions with the code.
 The idea is to use the LinkedIn Queens game as source of inspiration.
 With that game in mind I want to:
 1. Use OpenCV to scan a screenshot and generate a grid from a screenshot
-1. Or instead, generate a random grid
+1. Or, instead, generate a random grid
 1. Use backtrack algorithm to solve the grid
 1. Use a hueristic approach to solving the puzzle
-1. Comppare the 2 solve approaches to see how fast a hueristic can be
+1. Compare the 2 solve approaches to see how fast a hueristic can be
 1. Eventually I want to make a webservice that will have a UI that calls an API to get data to populate the UI.
 This is practice code that I will port to that webservice.
 I want to create a UI experience where usesrs can walk through the solving process one step at a time.

 # Details about Using OpenCV